Mom’s Question:

 4. Too little fluid

-I don’t think this is relevant for your situation, but a strong smell of a baby’s urine can, of course, also be a sign that they are getting too little fluids.
+I don’t think this is relevant to your situation, but a strong smell of a baby’s urine can also be a sign that they are getting too little fluids.
 This could, for example, happen in hot weather or if the baby has been sick.
 In such a case, the urine would also become darker.

 What to do?

-If this smell is still bothering you I would go to the Dr and get it checked out to rule out a UTI and try to narrow down what is causing the smell.
-Write down what your baby eats and drinks for a day or two before you go – or of course what you eat and drink if you breastfeed.
+If this smell is still bothering you, I would go to the Dr and get it checked out to rule out a UTI and try to narrow down what is causing the smell.
+Write down what your baby eats and drinks for a day or two before you go – and, of course, what you eat and drink if you breastfeed.

 I hope this helps,